ptvan/ptvan.github.io/_posts/2020-10-14-experimental-design.md

 ### Statistical power

+For many experiments, a p-value threshold is established for hypothesis testing, and significance is reported against this threshold.
+There are some well-documented issues with this, but the convention is held strongly.

+For large clinical trials where the incidence of disease is uncertain, statistical power is estimated before hand to assure that a certain number of cases occurs.

 ### References

 There are plenty of books on experimental design.
 On the short side, [Experimental Design for Biologists](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4280443/), which covers reagents and choice of model organisms.